"Strengthening Leadership, Building Community"

 After the two day Opening Retreat, Seminar Days are typically set for the second Tuesday of every month from October to June.

-Program dates for the Class of 2025 are:
+Provisional program dates for the Class of 2027 are:

 Opening Retreat